 Randy Hertz is the Vice Dean of N.Y.U.
 School of Law and the director of the law school’s clinical program.
-He has been at the law school since 1985, and regularly teaches the Juvenile Defender Clinic and a simulation course titled “Criminal Litigation.”
+He has been at the law school since 1985, and teaches the Juvenile Defender Clinic, first-year Criminal Law, and a simulation course titled “Criminal Litigation.”
 Before joining the N.Y.U. faculty, he worked at the Public Defender Service for the District of Columbia, in the juvenile, criminal, appellate and special litigation divisions.
 He writes in the areas of criminal and juvenile justice and is the co-author, with Professor James Liebman of Columbia Law School, of a two-volume treatise titled “Federal Habeas Corpus Law and Practice”; the co-author, with Professor Anthony G. Amsterdam of N.Y.U.
 Law School, of “Trial Manual for the Defense of Criminal Cases”; and the co-author, with Professor Amsterdam and N.Y.U.
 Law Professor Martin Guggenheim, of “Trial Manual for Defense Attorneys in Juvenile Delinquency Cases.”
 He is an editor-in-chief of the Clinical Law Review.
 In the past, he has served as the Chair of the Council of the ABA’s Section of Legal Education and Admissions to the Bar; a consultant to the MacCrate Task Force on Law Schools and the Profession: Narrowing the Gap; a reporter for the Wahl Commission on ABA Accreditation of Law Schools; a reporter for the New York Professional Education Project; and the chair of the AALS Standing Committee on Clinical Legal Education.
 He received NYU Law School’s Podell Distinguished Teaching Award in 2010; the Equal Justice Initiative’s Award for Advocacy for Equal Justice in 2009; the Association of American Law Schools’ William Pincus Award for Outstanding Contributions to Clinical Legal Education in 2004; the NYU Award for Distinguished Teaching by a University Professor in 2003; and the American Bar Association’s Livingston Hall award for advocacy in the juvenile justice field in 2000.

 Rebecca Horwitz has been with the Center for Family Representation since 2008.
 As the current Manager of Government Affairs and a Senior Staff Attorney, Ms. Horwitz assists with development efforts, including CFR’s expansion into new areas of practice like housing court, criminal court, and immigration work, conducts trainings for practitioners on a local and national level, and helps oversee CFR’s policy and advocacy efforts.
 During her time at CFR, Ms. Horwitz has been a member of the Young Parents Project, successfully argued appeals in the First Department and Second Departments, and assisted with trainings and the supervising of interns and new staff.
 Ms. Horwitz is the co-author of “Presentment vs. Protection: When Youths in Foster Care Become Respondents in Child Welfare Proceedings,” published in the January-February 2012 edition of the Shriver Center’s Clearinghouse Review: Journal of Poverty Law and Policy.
 Ms. Horwitz received her J.D. from New York Law School and while there, interned at the U.S. Department of Education Office of Civil Rights, Lansner & Kubitschek, and the ACLU Racial Justice Project.
 She also spent a year as a member of the New York Law School Urban Law Clinic working on employment discrimination, special education, and school suspension cases.
 Prior to law school Ms. Horwitz focused on civil liberties by working with the National Council of Jewish Women and the Anti-Defamation League.
 She graduated from The George Washington University.